serenity-rs/songbird/ARCHITECTURE.md

 Songbird subdivides voice connection handling into several long- and short-lived tasks.

 * **Core**: Handles and directs commands received from the driver.
 Responsible for connection/reconnection, and creates network tasks.
 * **Mixer**: Combines audio sources together, Opus encodes the result, and encrypts the built packets every 20ms.
-Responsible for handling track commands/state, and transmitting completed voice packets and keepalive messages. ***Synchronous***.
+Responsible for handling track commands/state, and transmitting completed voice packets and keepalive messages. ***Synchronous when live***.
 * **Thread Pool**: A dynamically sized thread-pool for I/O tasks.
 Creates lazy tracks using `Compose` if sync creation is needed, otherwise spawns a tokio task.
 Seek operations always go to the thread pool. ***Synchronous***.
 * **Disposer**: Used by mixer thread to dispose of data with potentially long/blocking `Drop` implementations (i.e., audio sources). ***Synchronous***.
 * **Events**: Stores and runs event handlers, tracks event timing, and handles